Accounting Pronouncements and Industry Trends

 The transition to the CECL model will bring with it significantly greater data requirements and demand a more complex methodology to accurately account for expected losses under the new requirements.
 The transition will also require a significant increase in the allowance for loan and lease losses (ALLL) account balance.
 FASB has allowed for this one-time increase in the ALLL to come directly from undivided earnings, rather than reflected through the provision for loan losses expense account.
 The increase, or the adjustment to the ALLL, will reduce net worth, however it does spare a negative impact to the income statement.
 This ASU applies to all financial assets that are not accounted for at fair value and are exposed to potential credit risk.

-During 2018, credit unions should identify the model(s) they plan to use, and the data needed to calculate those model(s).
+Credit unions should currently be identifying the model(s) they plan to use, and the data needed to calculate those model(s).
 Generally, the first step is to establish a CECL committee which should include all relevant parties.
 Once the model(s) are determined and there is a good understanding of what data is needed, the next step is to see if the systems in use can provide the data needed.
 The Credit Union may need to employ a third-party vendor for all or a portion of the CECL calculation.
 A reasonable goal is to be able to run your model(s) in early 2020 if not before.

 On February 25, 2016, the FASB issued ASU No. 2016-2 “Leases” (Topic 842).
 The ASU is intended to improve financial reporting about leasing transactions and affects all companies and other organizations.
 The ASU will require organizations that lease assets (referred to as “lessees”) to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases.